mjeanmar/mdi-basic-training/_docs/R and Shiny/modules.md

 appStep1 --> appStep2 --> appStep3

 where each appStepN is a Shiny module.
-Well-designed step modules can often be reused, e.g., many app use a module that helps users assign samples into groups, with subsequent steps making use of those assignments.
+Well-designed step modules can often be reused, e.g., many apps use a module that helps users assign samples into groups, with subsequent steps making use of those assignments.